getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 str.match( re );	// ["oot","ook","or"]
 ```

 See how all the matches were returned at once?
 Sometimes that's OK, but sometimes that's not at all what you want.
-So, the `y` sticky flag gives you what you want.
+So, the `y` sticky flag becomes your friend.
 And that will be true for the various other matching/testing methods besides `exec(..)` and without a `g` global flag mucking up the works:

 ```js
 var re = /o+./y,	// <-- look, `y` now!